cyverse-archive/Donkey/doc/endpoints/updated-app-metadata.md

 ## Obtaining App Information for Job Submission

 *Secured Endpoint:* GET /secured/app/{app-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

+## Previewing Command Line Arguments

+*Unsecured Endpoint:* POST /arg-preview

+This endpoint is a passthrough to the metadactyl endpoint using the same path.
+Please see the metadactyl documentation for more information.